JuliaReinforcementLearning/GridWorlds.jl/README.md

 # GridWorlds

-This package aims to provide grid world environments (like [gym-minigrid](https://github.com/maximecb/gym-minigrid)) for reinforcement learning research in Julia.
+This package aims to provide grid world environments for reinforcement learning research in Julia.
 The focus of this package is on being **lightweight** and **efficient**.
+This package is inspired by [gym-minigrid](https://github.com/maximecb/gym-minigrid)

 ### Table of contents: